Tips to see

 What stage of life are you in?
 If you are saving to buy your first home, putting the windfall towards your down payment may make sense.
 Do you have high-interest credit card debt?
 Paying off the cards with the highest interest rates helps both your credit rating and your financial situation.

-If you have young children or grandchildren, you could start a Registered Education Savings Plan (RESP) to help fund the cost of post-secondary education.
 Are you paying off student loans or do you have a mortgage?
 Making a lump sum payment goes straight to the outstanding principal.
 Monthly payments are applied to accrued interest first.

 You could also decide to max out your TFSA’s unused contribution room.
 At retirement, the amounts you withdraw from your TFSA won’t be taxed and won’t affect the calculation of income-tested benefits such as your Old Age Security and drug benefits.

-Save some
+Save some of your gift

 If you had a major house or car repair, or a sudden illness, how would you pay for it?
 Setting aside some of the money for an emergency and putting it in a TFSA ensures unexpected costs won’t send you into a tailspin.
 Your funds will grow tax-free while they remain in the TFSA and there are no tax implications when you withdraw the funds later.